Thai authorities focus on suspect seen in CCTV footage at blast site

 Critics say the draft is undemocratic and intended to help the military secure power and limit the influence of elected politicians.

-The Erawan shrine, on a busy corner near top hotels, shopping centres, offices and a hospital, is a major attraction, especially for visitors from East Asia, including China.
+The Erawan shrine, on a busy corner near top hotels, shopping centers, offices and a hospital, is a major attraction, especially for visitors from East Asia, including China.

 Four Chinese, including two people from Hong Kong, were among the dead, a Chinese foreign ministry spokeswoman said.
 A British resident of Hong Kong, two Malaysians, a Singaporean, an Indonesian and a Filipino were also killed, officials said.